 - You won’t receive your LSAT score until your fee waiver is approved.

-- You can only send your score to 4 law schools.
+- You can only send your score to 3 or 6 law schools for free, depending on which “tier” you’re approved in.

 - You need to be a U.S., Canadian, or Australian citizen, a U.S. National, or a permanent resident in the U.S.